Let's Adore Jesus-Eucharist! | Home >> Politics

 4.2) The webmaster must not be a bottleneck.
 The few rare documents which must change often and independently should be uploadable by people who are responsible for them.
 Some examples: "The news blog", or "The financial spreadsheet", or "The minutes of the executive committee's meetings", etc. Basically, your ISP can set up special folders for you, each having their own username and password.
 The hyperlinks to those documents never change, so the webmaster is out of the loop.

-Unfortunately, I'm a hopeless loss for esthetics.
-The best I can offer is:
+I'm a hopeless loss for esthetics.
+A few common sense suggestions:

 5.1) Get professional help.
 Ask for portfolios, examples of web sites that these people consulted on, and chose the best.